Telkom University: Rankings

-Telkom University has several times been ranked as the best private university in Indonesia and one of the best universities in Indonesia.
-The following is the ranking of Telkom University in the last six years:

-Achievements

-Telkom University students have achieved various achievements both nationally and internationally.
-Several international competitions won by Tel-U students include ARToolkit Emerging Ar Developers' Contest 2016, SAFMC 2018, E2FEST 2019, Huawei ICT Competition Southern Pacific 2018-2019, JDIE 2019, ISTEC 2020, WINTEX 2020, WSEEC 2021 and other competitions ATU-Net Hackathon 2021.

 Student life

 Telkom University students are required to participate in various student organizations that are recorded in a Student Activity Transcript (TAK).
 The areas of student organization include Student Activities (Ormawa), Student Activity Units (UKM), Basic Organizational Leadership Training (LDKO), leadership, careers/pre-professional, ethnic/cultural, sports, entrepreneurship, health and counselling, media and publications, the arts and religious organizations.

 Alumni

 Telkom University Alumni formed an organization called Telkom University Alumni Forum, in Indonesian it is called Forum Alumni Universitas Telkom (FAST).
 FAST was declared an Alumni organization at the university level on October 2, 2014.
 This declaration was attended by representatives of Telkom University alumni and four other Telkom universities before joining Telkom University.

 With this declaration, the Telkom University Alumni Forum (FAST) has now become an association consisting of all Telkom University Alumni and members of Alumni associations that existed before the merger, namely the Telkom Institute of Technology Alumni Forum, Telkom Management Institute Alumni Association, STISI Telkom Alumni Association and Telkom Applied Science School Alumni Association.

-In every Telkom University Senate Open Session for graduation, after the inauguration procession of graduates by the Chairman of the Senate and the reading of graduates' promises, a symbolic tradition of handing over data on graduates who become new alumni to the President of FAST is carried out.
+In every Telkom University Senate Open Session for graduation, after the inauguration procession of graduates by the chairman of the Senate and the reading of graduates' promises, a symbolic tradition of handing over data on graduates who become new alumni to the president of FAST is carried out.